PostHog/posthog.com/contents/product-engineers/pmf-surveys.md

 1. **Segmented users:** They assigned user personas to everyone who responded (e.g. founder, engineer, customer success) and created an [Ideal Customer Profile](/founders/creating-ideal-customer-profile) based on the users that responded "very disappointed".

 2. **Doubled down on what their ideal customers love:** People loved how fast Superhuman was and how quickly they could get their work done using shortcuts.
-So they made sure to keep working on this, and build more features that increase efficiency.
-They built "Snippets" - the ability to automatically type phrases, paragraphs, or whole emails.
+Superhuman made sure to continue improving these.
+They built more features to increase email efficiency – like "Snippets", the ability to automatically type phrases, paragraphs, or whole emails.

 3. **Converted on-the-fence users:** They focused on the users who loved Superhuman's speed but still responded with "somewhat disappointed".
 They learned that these users wanted a mobile app.
 So they built it – and their users loved them for it!